F-1 Optional Practical Training (OPT)

 - Complete the Optional Practical Training Application and Follow-up Information Form.

-- Obtain a letter from your academic advisor, Director of Undergraduate Studies, or Director of Graduate Studies indicating the following: your major, degree level, expected date of completion, and a recommendation for OPT.
-Here is a sample OPT Recommendation Letter.
+- Obtain a letter from your academic advisor, Director of Undergraduate Studies, or Director of Graduate Studies indicating all of the following:

 - Schedule an appointment with your International Student Advisor in DVS and bring the following to your appointment: